GandhiCloud/cp4a-install-v4/TA-Prerequisite-install.md

 We need to create a PV in your cluster by doing below.

-Given below the PV Conent.
+Given below the PV Content.

 ```
 apiVersion: v1